Log in or register to save completed lessons.

 The following are general guidelines for how to dress if you want to avoid standing out too much or if you want to relate to locals well.
 If you are in a big city or tourist area, these principles will be less relevant, but if you are trying to relate to people in a rural or conservative area, it will be more important.

 - Women in Turkey generally wear clothes that are not form-fitting and cover more skin.
-Women in more conservative areas wear shirts that go half-way to their knees with long sleeves and high necks.
+Some women wear shirts that go half-way to their knees with long sleeves and high necks.

 - T-shirts are generally not worn by adults other than college students.

-- Dressy or dark-colored jeans are common for young adults, both men and women.
+- Dressy or dark-colored jeans or pants are common for adults, both men and women.

 - Bright-colored clothing is rare for men.
-Black, brown and other dull colors are common.
+Black, brown, blue and muted colors are common.

 - Most people wear socks at all times.

-In general there is more distance in relationships between men and women in Turkey than in America.
-As with most cultural differences, this is more extreme in the rural and conservative areas of the countries than it is in the big cities.
-The following is a list of suggestions for interacting with people of the opposite gender in a way that is culturally appropriate.
+In Turkish culture, there is typically more distance in relationships between men and women than in America or Europe.
+This is more applicable in the rural and conservative areas of the countries than it is in the big cities.
+Here are some general rules to follow in order to be culturally appropriate:

 - Avoid prolonged eye contact with people of the opposite gender.